r2inlondon/froggy/README.md

 # froggy
-Classic game from 80s and it was make with pure vanilla javascript.
+Classic game from 80s and it was made with pure vanilla javascript.